Major Australian REIT limits withdrawals from unlisted office fund

 But unlisted fund valuations have declined more slowly, creating an incentive for investors to pull money out while a chunky premium over listed equivalents remains, according to fund managers with investments in REITs.

-In June, BlackRock again limited redemptions from its Real Estate Income Trust (BREIT) for the eighth month in a row.
+In June, Blackstone again limited redemptions from its Real Estate Income Trust (BREIT) for the eighth month in a row.

+The Charter Hall Direct Office Fund, a separate A$3.2 billion unlisted office fund, opens a limited withdrawal window later this month, according to the website.
+Investors received 7.5% of the money they requested during a window opened in January.

 ($1 = 1.4510 Australian dollars)